Dynamics, data and reconstruction: Introduction

-The main consideration of this article is the nature and limits of reconstruction.
-If a timeseries is generated by a dynamical system in the background, then we are interested in feasibility of data-driven algorithms which aim to reconstruct the data.
-The figure above helps pose Questions 1--4 above in a precise mathematical setting.
+The figure above helps pose Questions 1--3 above in a precise mathematical setting, by presenting the various entities discussed.
 The precise role and mathematical nature of reconstruction may be understood only if the process of generation of data is modeled correctly.
 Diagram \ref{eqn:outline:1} presents data generation via a correspondence $\Data$ between two collections labeled $\DSMO$ and $\TSD$ respectively.
-The objects in $\DSMO$ are a combination of a dynamical system, a measurement and orbits in the phase space.
-The objects in $\TSD$ are collections of increasing chunks of data.
+Each object in $\DSMO$ is a combination of a dynamical system, a measurement, and orbits in the phase space.
+Each object in $\TSD$ is a collections of chunks of data with increasing information content.
 The correspondence $\Data$ brings to light that the source of data is not a dynamical system alone, but a more complicated $\DSMO$ object.
-Thus two different dynamical systems may map into different $\DSMO$ objects, which generate the exact same timeseries via the transformation labeled as $\Data$.
+Thus two different dynamical systems may map into different $\DSMO$ objects, which generate the exact same time series via the transformation labeled as $\Data$.
 Although dynamics is our primary object of interest, it only forms one of the components of $\DSMO$.

 The correspondence $\Data$ is not just a mapping between objects.
-We will see later in Section \ref{sec:obs} that one can define \emph{morphisms} or relationships between the compound objects, which represent a combined conjugacy between dynamics, orbits and observations.
-We shall see that if two objects $X, X'$ are related in such a way, then their generated timeseries in $\TSD$ have a hierarchy of information content.
-Thus $\Data$ also preserves structure present in these collections.
-These structure is called a \emph{category}, and are compositional relations that exist with a collection of objects.
-A transformation of objects that also transports the structure of the domain into that of the codomain, is called a \emph{functor}.
+We will see later in Section \ref{sec:obs} that one can define \emph{morphisms} or relationships between the compound objects in $\DSMO$, which represent a combined conjugacy between dynamics, orbits and observations.
+These relations are compositional, and lead to a structure called a \emph{category}.
+Further, we shall see that a morphism $\phi :X \to X'$ between $\DSMO$-objects is reflected as a hierarchy of information content in their generated time series in $\TSD$.
+Thus $\Data$ is a correspondence that also preserves the structure present in these categories, making it a \emph{functor}.
+In fact each node in Diagram \ref{eqn:outline:1} is a category of its own, and each arrow a functor.
+So Diagram \ref{eqn:outline:1} is not just a flowchart but the layout of how during the process of measuring and reconstructing a dynamical system, various structure preserving transformations take place.
+The functorial property of the maps in the diagram are not imposed or assumed, they are derived as consequences.
+We formulate these notions for a fairly general class of categories.